lorenzoridolfi9/Pneumonia-Detection/README.md

 ### Training of the Model 🏋️‍♂️
 The model was trained using the previously prepared training set.
 Training was monitored using the 'rmsprop' optimizer, the 'binary_crossentropy' loss function and the 'accuracy' metric.
 Callbacks were also applied to adjust the learning rate during training.

+### Model Evaluation and Results 📈
+After training, the model was evaluated using the test set.
+Several performance indicators were calculated, including accuracy, precision, recall and F1-score.
+Confusion matrix was generated to further evaluate the performance of the model in binary classification.

+The results obtained demonstrate the effectiveness of the model in detecting pneumonia from X-ray images, with **92%** accuracy and good discrimination between normal and pneumonia cases.